Seniors need someone to look out for their best interests

 Sometimes, seniors aren’t able to fully understand what the doctor says, aren’t comfortable asking questions, don’t like to speak frankly about symptoms and concerns, or are too shy to insist on treatments that are in their best interests.

-These older adults need a trusted relative, spouse, friend, or care manager to make sure they get the best care that supports their quality of life goals.
+These older adults need a trusted relative, spouse, friend, or care manager to help them understand their medical conditions and treatment options as well as communicate and coordinate with doctors to get the best care possible.

 What is a health advocate?